katielin42/demo/README.md

 ### Prerequisites

 * `git` should be installed, we recommend the latest long-term support version.
-* PyCharm, we recommend the latest long-term support version
+* We recommend using PyCharm for this project, with the latest long-term support version

 ### Installing